Counselling Twickenham, Whitton I work with:

 Or email me first

-Each of these scientifc discoveries, help me understand not only the underlying causes of conditions like anxiety and depression; it helps me treat the symptoms of psychological suffering with techniques based on clinical research.
-Meaning that the service I offer at Counselling In Twickenham is not merely an artform, but a medically informed method of practice.
+Each of these scientifc discoveries, help me understand not only the underlying causes of anxiety and depression; but helps me treat the symptoms of psychological suffering with techniques based on clinical research.
+Meaning that the service I offer at Counselling In Twickenham is informed by hard science.
 Many neuroscientific researchers such as Daniel Siegel, Alan Schore, Daniel Stern, Van der Kolk, Pat Ogden and Louis Cozolino have contributed their knowledge to this field of research.
 Neuroscience has now gone some way to explaining how emotions are triggered in the lymbic region; how language and ideas are generated in the Brocca's area; why trauma causes flshbacks and even why we feel a complex emotions like human compassion and love.
 Or how we are hardwired in the temporal lobes to gain a sense of communion with God and/or the universe during prayer and meditation.

 One clear example of understanding how depression works is knowing that the brain must produce an ample supply of certain neurotransmitters in order to keep the neural network functioning smoothly.
 Otherwise certain regions of the brain are likely to become isolated, worn away or short-circuited.
 This can cause the brain to become understimulated or overhelmed according to the level of neurotransmitters like serotonin, dopamine or oxytocin.
 And this in turn can leade to depression or anxiety, as intense emotions remain unprocessed or become overloaded.